lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     :alt: Silicon oxide decorated with hydrogens
     :class: only-dark

+..  container:: figurelegend

-    Hydrogen atoms are in white, oxygen in red, and silicon in yellow.
+    Figure: Hydrogen atoms are in white, oxygen in red, and silicon in yellow.

-.. admonition:: Hint n°1
-    :class: dropdown

-    The structure can be imported in MDAnalysis/Python using *u = mda.Universe("silica-deformed.data")* Then dandling oxygen can be detected by counting the number of neighbor (oxygen with only one connected silicon is dandling and should be completed with an hydrogen).

-.. admonition:: Hint n°2
-    :class: dropdown

-    Once hydrogen have been added, run LAMMPS using:

-    ..  code-block:: lammps

-        mass 1 28.0855 # Si
-        mass 2 15.999 # O
-        mass 3 1.008 # H

-    and:

-    ..  code-block:: lammps

-        pair_coeff * * reaxCHOFe.ff Si O H